Neil-Brown/DriveAudioPlayer/README.md

-# Drive Audio Player
+# Drive Audio Player – Google Drive Music Player

-**Your music.
+**Play music from Google Drive.
 No ads.
 Full control.**

-Drive Audio Player is a simple web-based music player that lets you play **your own MP3 files directly from Google Drive** — without subscriptions, syncing, or interruptions.
+Drive Audio Player is a **web-based Google Drive music player** that lets you stream and organize your **own MP3 files directly from Google Drive**.
+No subscriptions, no ads, and no syncing required.

-If you own your music, this app is for you.
+If you own your music and want a simple, privacy-focused way to listen to it online, Drive Audio Player is built for you.

 ---

-## Why Drive Audio Player?
+## Google Drive Music Player (What It Does)

-Streaming apps are great for discovery, but frustrating when:

-* Ads interrupt your listening
-* Algorithms decide what you hear
-* Your own music library is hard to manage

-Drive Audio Player gives you a clean, focused way to listen to **music you already own**.
+Drive Audio Player allows you to:

+* Play MP3 files stored in Google Drive
+* Stream music directly in your browser
+* Organize songs by artist or title
+* Create custom playlists from your Drive files

+Unlike streaming services, this app plays **your personal music library**, not licensed catalogs.

 ---

+## Why Use Drive Audio Player Instead of Streaming Apps?

+Many people search for a *Google Drive audio player* because:

+* Streaming apps interrupt music with ads
+* You cannot upload or manage your own MP3 collection easily
+* Algorithms control what plays next
+* Offline collections feel scattered

+Drive Audio Player solves this by turning Google Drive into a **personal online music player**.

+---

 ## Key Features

-* 🎵 Play MP3 files directly from Google Drive
+* 🎵 Google Drive MP3 player (browser-based)
-* 🚫 No ads, no tracking, no subscriptions
+* 🚫 No ads, tracking, or subscriptions
-* 📂 Privacy-first folder-based access
+* 📂 Folder-restricted Google Drive access
-* 🔠 Sort songs by title or artist
+* 🔠 Sort music by title or artist
 * 🎼 Create and manage custom playlists
 * 🔀 Automatic playback when playlists change

 ---

-## Privacy & Security (Important)
+## Privacy & Google Drive Permissions

+Privacy is a core feature.

-Drive Audio Player is designed with **minimal access** in mind.
+Drive Audio Player:

-* The app creates a single folder in your Google Drive
+* Creates a single folder in your Google Drive
-* It can **only access files inside that folder**
+* Can **only access files inside that folder**
-* It cannot see, scan, or modify the rest of your Drive
+* Cannot see, scan, or modify the rest of your Drive

-This keeps your data private and under your control.
+This limited access model keeps your Google account secure while allowing music playback.

 ---

-## How It Works (Quick Overview)
+## How to Play Music from Google Drive

 1. Sign in with your Google account
-2. A folder called **Drive Audio Player** is created in Google Drive
+2. Allow access to the app’s dedicated Drive folder
-3. Upload MP3 files using the app
+3. Upload MP3 files using the built-in uploader
-4. Listen, sort, and build playlists instantly
+4. Stream your music instantly in the browser
+5. Create playlists and sort your library

+No downloads or installs required.

 ---

-## Demo

-📺 Watch the short demo video to see how it works:
+## Demo: Google Drive Music Player in Action

+Watch a short demo showing how to upload music, create playlists, and play songs from Google Drive.

 👉 [https://driveaudioplayer.com](https://driveaudioplayer.com)

-*(Screenshots / GIF coming soon)*
+*(Screenshots and GIFs coming soon)*

 ---

-## Try It
+## Try Drive Audio Player

 👉 **[https://driveaudioplayer.com](https://driveaudioplayer.com)**

-No install.
-No ads.
-Just your music.
+A simple Google Drive music player for people who own their music.

 ---

 ## Who Is This For?

+Drive Audio Player is ideal for:

-* People who own MP3 collections
+* People with MP3 collections stored in Google Drive
-* Musicians and music teachers
+* Musicians managing reference tracks
 * Language learners using audio files
-* Anyone tired of ads and algorithms
+* Anyone searching for a private Google Drive audio player

 ---

-## Feedback
+## Feedback & Support

-This is an independent project and still evolving.
+Drive Audio Player is an independent project.

-Feedback, suggestions, and bug reports are welcome.
+Feedback, feature requests, and bug reports are welcome.

 ---